 So dusting the feeder insects with calcium will help preventing the leo from eating substrate.

 Many people just put a bowl with shredded sepia bones into the cage so that leopard geckos can get their minerals whenever they need.
+We recommend getting this sepia bone right here.

 In Germany, leopard geckos are only kept on a mix of soil, sand, clay, or similar substrates.
 Reptile carpets or kitchen roll as substrate are uncommon and even frowned upon there.